HatefDastour/hatefdastour.github.io/_notes/Numerical_Analysis/_sources/chapter_01/Mathematical_Preliminaries.md

 \begin{equation}
 \lim_{x \to x_{0}} f (x) = f (x_{0}).
 \end{equation}
-Furthermore, if the function $f$ is continuous at every point in the set $X$, it is considered to be continuous on the entire set $X."
+Furthermore, if the function $f$ is continuous at every point in the set $X$, it is considered to be continuous on the entire set $X$.

 `````